IGBB/rohu-genome/manuscript.md

 The initial *de novo* assembly consisted of 4999 contigs with an N50 of 1.28 Mb.
 After the Bionano and HiC data was incorporated, the total number of sequences dropped to 2899 and the N50 increased to 29.9 Mb.
 The final assembly consisted of 25 chromosome length scaffolds and 2844 unplaced scaffolds, ranging in size from 1,479bp to 7.18 Mb.
-[@tbl:assembly] contains a list of assembly statistics for each step.
+Table [@tbl:assembly] contains a common assembly statistics for each step.
 The final genome size is 97.9% of the estimated genome size.
+The annotation pipeline produce 34,590 primary transcripts, 24,385 surviving the AED filter.
-BUSCO analysis show the genome completely contains 98.1% of the 3640 genes in the actinopterygii_odb10 database with a 36 (1%) genes duplicated, 23 (0.6%) fragmented, and 46 (1.3%) missing.
+BUSCO analysis show the genome completely contains 98.1% of the 3640 orthologs in the actinopterygii_odb10 database with 36 (1%) duplicated;
+however, the filtered transcriptome only contained 80% of the totla orthologs complete with 70 duplicated.
+A complete comparison of the BUSCO analyses can be found in Table [@tbl:busco].

 | n    | n:500 | L50 | min  | N75      | N50      | N25      | E-size   | max      | sum      | name    |
 |------|-------|-----|------|----------|----------|----------|----------|----------|----------|---------|